-The factory will be constructed using locally available materials including blocks, cement, ballast and timber, all obtained from nearby suppliers or from Narok Town.
+The factory will be constructed using locally available materials including blocks, cement, ballast and timber, all obtained from nearby suppliers or from Homabay Town.
 According to the preliminary design provided by the supplier in India, the buildings to be constructed will mainly consist of the factory structures and the following: -

 - a.
 Workshops,

 - b.
 Administrative offices,

 - c.
 Weighbridge,

 - d.
 Cane yard,

 - e.
 Pan and Mill House,

 - f.
 Bagasse Handling area for boiler

 - g.
 Boiler

 - h.
 Power house,

 - i.
+Ethanol Distillery

+- j.
 Control Panel Room

-- j.
+- k.
 Chemist office and laboratory

-- k.
+- l.
 Sugar house,

-- 1. Effluent Treatment Plant,

 - m.
+Effluent Treatment Plant,

+- n.
 Molases storage tank

-- n.
+- o.
 Agriculture office

-- o.
+- p.
 Staff houses

-- p.
+- q.
 Warehouse and Go downs

-2.4.2.3 Utilities and consumables
+2.4.2.3 Water and Electricity Supply to the factory site

 Electricity and water are crucial for the operation of this plant.
-During construction, water will be easily available from the nearby Olchoro lentim water project (Earth dam) bordering the lower area of the land and approximately 300m away from where the factory is to be sited.
-Being a ground water potential area, the dam was sited strategically where there is good recharge by springs and runoff.
-Therefore, from the mapping and the community feedback, it has enough water to serve the factory but the proponent has proposed to drill boreholes instead and do a similar dam to supplement the supply for the community and the factory during operational phase of the project upon obtaining abstraction permits and approval for water works.
+During construction, water will be easily available from the nearby Rangwe river bordering the lower area of the land and approximately 0.4Km away from where the factory is to be sited.
+The river is permanent throughout the year therefore will be sustainable to supply the community and the factory during operational phase of the project upon obtaining abstraction permits and approval from WRA.